 Mohamed previously served as Senior Advisor in the Office of the U.S. Special Envoy for Sudan, where she counseled government officials on legal and policy issues regarding the work of the International Criminal Court in Darfur and the resolution of the civil war in Sudan.
-She also was an Attorney-Adviser for human rights and refugees in the State Department’s Office of the Legal Adviser, where her portfolio included asylum cases and human rights litigation in U.S. courts.
-Mohamed represented the United States in negotiations of the Third Committee of the U.N.
-General Assembly and received the State Department’s Superior Honor Award for her participation in drafting a U.N. resolution condemning the use of rape as an instrument to achieve political objectives.
+She also was an Attorney-Adviser for human rights and refugees in the State Department’s Office of the Legal Adviser, where her portfolio included asylum and human rights litigation in U.S. courts.
 Immediately prior to joining Berkeley Law, she was the James Milligan Fellow at Columbia Law School.

 Mohamed is a graduate of Columbia Law School, where she was Executive Articles Editor of the Columbia Law Review and recipient of the David Berger Memorial Prize for international law.
 She also received a Master of International Affairs from Columbia’s School of International and Public Affairs.
+She holds an undergraduate degree from Yale University in history and international affairs.
 She clerked for Judge Kim McLane Wardlaw of the United States Court of Appeals for the Ninth Circuit.
-She is a member of the Executive Council of the American Society of International Law and a term member of the Council on Foreign Relations.

 J.D., Columbia Law School